 Taking from our field experience in the related issues – in Project Evaluation – Impact assessment Supervision – Governance – in Netherlands Antilles, Cameroon, Mali, Caribbean, Kosovo, Guinea-Conakry, Azerbaijan, Malawi, Bosnia, Montenegro, West Indies, Niger, Algeria and Morocco (2), we spent most of our time talking to each one and every Actor either directly involved in the Project or external influential persons.
 This was a very useful approach to understand the reasons behind the management’s decisions.

-• Talking about project management could be an endless conversation, so many are the cases to report and put under the spotlight as a lessons to learn.
-However, there are a number of situations that can be grouped under a common denominator, namely the behaviour of the sponsors/funding agencies, whatever it is either a government, or a donor or a development agency.
+• Talking about project management could be an endless conversation, so many are the cases to report and put under the spotlight as a lesson to learn.
+However, there are a number of situations that can be grouped under a common denominator, namely the behaviour of the sponsors/funding agencies, whatever it is either a government or a donor or a development agency.
 The way these Entities “guide” the field operations does make it the difference and influences the Project’s performance.
 This is a well-known factor to the Managers/Evaluators and indeed the Entities work out the mandate providing the objectives to achieve, but difficult to attain because of ambitious goals for the lack of a receptive environment, GVT economic policy not in line with the forecasted increase employment, cut poverty, etc.

 Besides, there are the field’s changing aspects, which the mandate can’t determine a priori, but they can be overcome with a smart management.